metantz/SimpleLocal-RemoteKeylogger/README.md

 DESCRIPTION:<br>

-Simple keylogger that runs on Linux.<br>
+Simple keylogger that runs on Linux.
+<br>It shows the active window on which the target is writing.
+<br>Keys are mapped on English keyboard.
+<br>It shows the keyboard layout (e.g.: us, it, colemak, etc..).
+<br>Process name is renamed as "Xorg".
-It must be run as root.
+<br>It must be run as root.

 __________________________________________________________________________
 Usage: #./slrk [OPTIONS]<br>